Xenecraft/xenecraft.github.io/contact.md

 permalink: /contact-us/
 ---

-The Xenecraft team strives to improve the server and your experience playing Minecraft!<br>
+The Xenecraft Team strives to improve the server and your experience playing Minecraft!<br>
-Note that we are no longer as active on the social media accounts as before, but we do take a look!
+<strong>Note that the team is no longer as active on the social media accounts as before so expect a potentially longer response time.</strong>

 Feel free to contact us via any of the means listed below: